icatalud/dart-sdk-wiki-2/BuildingDartium.md

 ### Using Git
 ```
-# Check that we can authenticate.
+# Check that we can authenticate with the Blink Subversion server.
 Use your password from https://chromium-access.appspot.com/
 svn ls svn://svn.chromium.org/blink

+# Check that we can authenticate with github for the Dart SDK.
+Set up ssh keys with Github if this fails.
+git ls-remotegit@github.com:dart-lang/sdk.git

 # Create directory for your checkout.
 mkdir dartium-git